 A prodrome of fever, upper respiratory tract symptoms, or vomiting and diarrhea occurs in most patients.
 The major features are an acute onset of encephalopathy, cerebral edema (manifested as seizures, coma, and hypotonia), and severe shock (ie, hypotension and poor perfusion).
 Other common features include hyperpyrexia (up to 43.9° C rectally), bloody or watery diarrhea, disseminated intravascular coagulation (DIC), myoglobinuria, and rhabdomyolysis.

-Similar symptoms can result from sepsis, Reye's syndrome, hemolytic-uremic syndrome, thrombotic thrombocytopenic purpura, and familial or acquired erythrophagocytic lymphohistiocytosis.
-Patients require laboratory evaluation, including blood, urine, stool, sputum, CSF cultures, ABG, CBC differential/platelets, electrolytes, BUN, creatinine, PT/PTT, liver function tests, C-reactive protein, CK, lactate, fibrin, fibrin split products, head CT, EEG, ferritin, and lipids.
+Similar symptoms can result from sepsis, Reye syndrome, hemolytic-uremic syndrome, thrombotic thrombocytopenic purpura, and familial or acquired erythrophagocytic lymphohistiocytosis.
+Patients require laboratory evaluation, including blood, urine, stool, sputum, and CSF cultures, ABG, CBC differential/platelets, electrolytes, BUN, creatinine, PT/PTT, liver function tests, C-reactive protein, CK, lactate, fibrin, fibrin split products, ferritin, and lipids, and head CT and EEG.
 Multiple abnormalities include metabolic acidosis, elevated liver transaminases, DIC, elevated CK, acute renal failure, thrombocytopenia, falling Hct, leukocytosis, hypoglycemia, and hyperkalemia.
 Bacteriologic and viral cultures are negative.
 Diagnosis is by exclusion.

 In all cases, > 60% of patients die, and ≥ 70% of survivors have severe neurologic sequelae.
 Early detection and treatment are important to minimize morbidity and mortality.